 - An alternative treatment schedule for topical benzyl alcohol, permethrin and pyrethrin application is on days 0, 7, and 13 to 15 (total 3 applications) given that they are not ovicidal.

-- Malathion 0.5% (Ovide) is a highly efficacious prescribed medication, killing 100% of mites and 98% of ova in 20 minutes.
+- Malathion 0.5% (Ovide) is a highly efficacious prescribed medication, killing 100% of lice and 98% of ova in 20 minutes.
 Application in a well-ventilated space is suggested, as it is a highly flammable product (78% isopropyl alcohol).
 It should be applied onto dry hair and allowed to dry without use of a hair dryer or other heat supply.
 If live lice persist, it should be reapplied in 9 days; however, malathion is highly effective after a single application.

 - Benzyl alcohol 5% (Ulesfia) may be used in children over the age of 6 months.
 This prescribed medication is applied for 10 minutes then repeated 7 days later.